TiffanyObi/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

-the value of charles.homePlanet will be Pluto and the value of charlesFromJupiter.homePlanet will be Jupiter.
-This is because  charlesFromJupiter is a copy of charles. when structs copy structs they do notl affect the values of the original.
+Answer: The value of 'charles.homePlanet' will be "Pluto" and the value of 'charlesFromJupiter.homePlanet' will be "Jupiter".
+This is because  'charlesFromJupiter' is a copy of charles.
+When structs  make a copy, they do not affect the values of the original.

 ## Question 5